mlochbaum/BQN/doc/primitive.md

 ## Modifiers

 *Combinators* only control the application of functions.
 Because a non-function operand applies as a constant function, some combinators have extra meanings when passed a constant.
-For example, `0˜` is the constant function that always returns 0 and `0⊸<` is the function that tests whether its right argument is greater than 0.
+For example, `0˜` is identical to `0˙`—a constant function that always returns 0—and `0⊸<` is the function that tests whether its right argument is greater than 0.

 Glyph | Name(s)     | Definition                     | Description
 ------|-------------|--------------------------------|---------------------------------------